Yanhua-Zhang/MultiTrans/README.md

 ```bash
 --branch_choose 2 3 4   # 2 3 4 or 1 3 4 or 1 2 4 or 1 2 3
 ```

-- Ablation experiments on the design of efficient self-attention.
-If_efficient_attention: use Order-Changing or not; one_kv_head: use Head-Sharing or not; share_kv: use Projection-Sharing or not:
+### 7. Ablation experiments on the design of efficient self-attention

+- If_efficient_attention: use Order-Changing or not; one_kv_head: use Head-Sharing or not; share_kv: use Projection-Sharing or not:

 ```bash
 --If_efficient_attention True --one_kv_head True --share_kv False